 We stayed at La Posada de Albuquerque, the Andaluz’s predecessor, over 20 years ago.
 We loved the retro charm, but the hotel, redone in the mid-eighties and then placed on the National Register of Historic Places, was showing its age.
 In early 2005, it was purchased by the Goodman Realty Group purchased the bankrupt hotel.
 Their careful renovation coupled green technology resulted in the Gold LEED certified hotel it is today.

 As you enter Hotel Andaluz, read the marble plaque on the wall.
 It was put up when the Albuquerque Hilton opened in 1939.
 It takes you back to a bygone era when women wore evening dress, diamonds and opulent furs without a second thought, men opened doors and cigarettes dangled from a lot of lips.
-Conrad Hilton’s name became synonymous with glamour.
-He married Hollywood legend, Zsa Zsa Gabor, in 1942.
-Later he became Elizabeth Taylor’s father-in-law.
+The hotel was built by famous hotelier, Conrad Hilton, a New Mexican native.
+Hilton’s name became synonymous with glamour.
+He married Hollywood legend, Zsa Zsa Gabor, in 1942 and later became Elizabeth Taylor’s father-in-law.
 A-list names including Jimmy Stewart, Gregory Peck, Henry Fonda and Spencer Tracey, were on the register of the Albuquerque Hilton.
 Politicians such as Thomas Dewey, Lyndon Johnson and John F. Kennedy stayed there.
 It was oh so posh and then it fell on hard times.

 Albuquerque resident and owner, Gary Goodman, oversaw a careful renovation of the hotel with green, environmentally responsible standards as a goal.
 It reopened as the Hotel Andaluz in 2009.
 The AAA Four Diamond hotel is the only full-service Gold LEED certified hotel in the U.S. The innovative property was named 2010 Lifestyle Hotel of the Year by the Boutique & Lifestyle Lodging Association.